-Originally a prescription medication, naproxen was approved by the FDA for over-the-counter use in 1994 [22].
-It is available in formulations as naproxen base or naproxen sodium, with 200 mg of the base form equivalent to 220 mg of the sodium form [7].
-The maximum allowable dose of naproxen base is 1,250 mg per day [18].
+Originally a prescription medication, naproxen was approved by the FDA for over-the-counter use in 1994.
+It is available in formulations as naproxen base or naproxen sodium, with 200 mg of the base form equivalent to 220 mg of the sodium form.
 It is generally prescribed for mild-to-moderate pain associated with dental procedures or from an odontogenic origin.
-The extended analgesic and anti-inflammatory effects of naproxen can reduce the frequency of administration of this medication.
+The extended analgesic and anti-inflammatory effects of naproxen can reduce the frequency of administration of this medication [4; 7].
 Categorized as an NSAID, naproxen's mechanism of action against prostaglandin synthesis is similar to that of ibuprofen.
 As such, potential drug-drug interactions with lithium, ACE inhibitors, betablockers, and hydrochlorothiazide are the same as those described for ibuprofen.
 The potential to enhance the effects of warfarin and clopidogrel is also a concern, especially for dental patients who cannot discontinue these medications prior to oral surgery.